cTangonan123/rotten-potatoes/README.md

 npm run build-css
 npm run watch-css
 ```

+6) refer to [SQL Notes](/docs/plan/SQL%20Notes.md) in order to setup your own working database via https://cloud.fastcomet.com, ensure that your `.env` environment variables match according to the assigned values of your newly created db.
 ---
 ## Git Instructions
 our `feature` branch will act as our ordered sandbox, where we push and pull from regularly. consider `dev_branch` the branch you intend to work in.